uditsehra/Kotlin/README.md

 # Kotlin

-This includes basics of Kotlin for Beginners.
+Coursework for CodingBlocks Kotlin for Beginners course.